 The 2003 Plan is to be administered by the Board of Directors or by a committee designated by the board.
 The terms of options granted or stock awards or sales affected under the 2003 Plan are to be determined by the Board of Directors or its committee.
+The options shall be either fully exercisable on the date of grant or shall become exercisable thereafter in such installments as the board or the committee may specify.
 The plan provides that if the shares of common stock shall be subdivided or combined into a greater or smaller number of shares or if the Company shall issue any shares of common stock as a stock dividend on its outstanding common stock, the number of shares of common stock deliverable upon the exercise of options shall be increased or decreased proportionately, and appropriate adjustments shall be made in the purchase price to reflect such subdivision, combination or stock dividend.
 In addition, the number of shares of common stock reserved for purposes of the plan shall be adjusted by the same proportion.
 No options may be exercised for a term of more than ten years from the date of grant.